listenToRipley/100-JavaScript-Algorithm-Challenges/almostIncreasingSequence/README.md

 The complexity is greater with the first option, but it is more robust and will allow faster in some cases.
 The time complexity is about the same for both.

+*Summary*
+Decided that option 1 is poor for a number of reason, mostly because we are trying to change the list while we are currently looping through it and it can cause issues.

 **Example**